Juhoton/Juhoton/README.md

 ## Hi there 👋

-I am a fifth-year university student finishing up bachelor’s degree and studying master’s at the same time.
+I'm a Master's degree Software Engineering student, in which I'm planning to graduate in the spring 2026.

-🌱 I’m currently learning fullstack development with Web Software Development Aalto mooc (https://fitech101.aalto.fi/en/courses/web-software-development)
+💬 Looking for Master's Thesis work opportunities and a full-time job after graduating.

-🔭 Examples of code I've written can be found in pinned repositories "Yatzy".
+🔭 Examples of code I've written can be found in pinned repositories.

 I have also done some paid work for a private game project with c#.